-Industrial Inkjet Applications for Printing, Coding, Marking & Labeling
+Industrial Inkjet - Printing, Coding, Marking & Labeling

 There is a need for well-placed, highly legible codes across the products of many industries.
 For example, food and beverage producers use codes like distributor-required expiration dates and lot codes; manufacturers of metal extrusions, lumber, and other production materials use batch numbers and barcodes to help ensure traceability and prevent counterfeiting; to meet FDA regulations, those working with prescription or over-the-counter (OTC) pharmaceuticals label their products per either the Physician Labeling Rule for prescription drugs or OTC monographs